google/heir/docs/content/en/docs/Design/secret.md

 ## Differences for CGGI-style pipeline

-The `tosa-to-boolean-tfhe` and related pipelines add a few additional steps.
+The `mlir-to-cggi` and related pipelines add a few additional steps.
 The main goal here is to apply a hardware circuit optimizer to blocks of standard MLIR code (inside `secret.generic` ops) which converts the computation to an optimized boolean circuit with a desired set of gates.
 Only then is `-secret-distribute-generic` applied to split the ops up and lower them to the `cggi` dialect.
 In particular, because passing an IR through the circuit